jduran7/jduran7.github.io/blog/_posts/2017-11-02-simon-game-(javascript).md

 const MAX_ROUNDS = 20;
 {% endhighlight %}

-Then the class "Round" was defined, along with methods to: keep track of which button was clicked, starting the game, generating random moves, cleaning moves, showing the generated pattern, changing the color intensity of the buttons, playing sounds, and finally checking if the moves generated and played were the same:
+Then the class "Round" was defined, along with methods to: keep track of which button was clicked, starting the game, generating random moves, cleaning moves, showing the generated pattern, changing the color intensity of the buttons, playing sounds, and finally checking if the moves generated and played are the same:

 {% highlight javascript %}
 class Round {